tloyzelle/Help-Hub/README.md

 ## Description

-An application that allows the user to request and volunteer to help with simple tasks from others in their city.
+Help hub is an application that allows users to view gigs or tasks around their city that they can volunteer to do while also earning money.
+This requires the user to create an account to view the gigs to sign up for and give information like their email, and gigs for others to view.
+Almost any task, just ask!

 ![screenshot]()